About us

 Legal Disclaimer

-Participants in an event fully understand the risks, dangers, and hazards associated with any outdoor activity, and freely accept and fully assume all such risks, dangers and hazards, and further agree to release and discharge the Organizer and any Assistant Organizers from and against any and all liability arising from your participation in the Meetup group activities.
+Participants in an event fully understand the risks, dangers, and hazards associated with driving and any outdoor activity, and freely accept and fully assume all such risks, dangers and hazards, and further agree to release and discharge the Organizer and any Assistant Organizers from and against any and all liability arising from your participation in the Meetup group activities.
 Each member, person or guest who RSVPs or comes, for an event, is fully responsible for their own safety.

 It is each one's responsibility to ensure that they are sufficiently prepared, fit and healthy to participate in the event, understanding that these are physically demanding activities.
 Footing and walking surfaces will be uneven, rocky, root covered, steeply uphill and/or downhill.
 You are expected to bring sufficient footwear, water, food, and appropriate clothing, as well as first aid and any other necessary equipment.